Tobmayr/AIC-StreamProcessing/README.md

 Testdata
 --------------------------

-The testdata (merged, sorted) can be downloaded through [this link](https://onedrive.live.com/download?cid=B692A0DA79689448&resid=B692A0DA79689448%211976&authkey=ADhMxFK3JFPf0Jw) OR [this link] (https://drive.google.com/uc?export=download&confirm=ha6G&id=0B5_xoVJ9kw95QkNESFM0OHM2RlE)
+The testdata (merged, sorted, with endToken) can be downloaded through [this link](https://www.dropbox.com/sh/rv7uambq691s44l/AADBRd0ARfXm-9ZSshB_FjP5a?dl=0)

-The workflow how the original test-data has been merged and sorted
+The workflow how the original test-data has been merged,sorted and how the end token has been added
 ```
 # 0. Install sqlite3
 sudo apt install sqlite3